 See a play at Kiln Theatre

-We’re all champing at the bit for some in-person arts and culture when lockdown finally comes to an end.
+We’re all champing for some in-person arts and culture.
 The Kiln Theatre, formerly known as the Tricycle Theatre, is a 300-seat theatre committed to staging shows that highlight Brent’s cultural diversity.
-While they don’t have any shows scheduled as of yet, keep an eye on their ‘What’s On’ page for upcoming shows once lockdown is over.
+Their current show 'Reasons you should(n't) love me' is on all through November, keep an eye on their ‘What’s On’ page for more upcoming shows.

 Discover Mapesbury Dell

 If you’re looking for a true bit of wonder and delight, Mapesbury Dell is ‘one of Brent’s best-kept secrets.’
 You’ll find this park hidden away behind the houses in Cricklewood, and you’ll soon be enchanted by its pond and whimsical children’s playground.
-During the Covid-19 pandemic, Mapesbury Dell has reduced its opening hours to daylight only and has temporarily halted picnics, so Gladstone or Welsh Harp would be better if you’re in the mood for a snack.
+Why not pop down for an explore or even grab a picnic.